SupriyaSKamble/MySQL/README.md

-# 📊 SQL Summary Report

-This document summarizes various SQL queries and techniques used to analyze the [Northwind database](https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs), a classic dataset for learning relational databases.

----
 # 📊 Northwind Database Project

 Welcome to the **Northwind Database Project!** This repository contains the SQL script required to recreate the legendary **Northwind database** — a classic dataset widely used for learning relational database design, SQL querying, and business data analysis.

-Whether you're a **student**, **developer**, or **data analyst** looking to sharpen your SQL skills, the Northwind database offers a realistic and practical environment to practice with real-world business data.

 ---